Strengthening culture in the age of AI

 No sports team gets good by sitting in a conference room talking about the game.

-The best teams run plays when the pressure's off so they're ready when it's on.
-We use board games and roleplaying games to give your team the practice time they need, so when it matters, they're ready.
+The best teams run plays when the pressure's off so they're prepared when it's on.
+We use board games and tabletop roleplaying games to give your team the practice time they need, so when it matters, they're ready.

 Scales of justice with a crown on the left and a photo ID and raised fist on the right.